 In the future, we may contact you to invite you to take part in another related research study.
 We will only do this if you gave consent to this during your Natsal interview.
-If we contact you in future, you will be able to decide whether you want to participate in that research study at the time.
+If we contact you in the future, you will be able to decide whether you want to participate in that research study at the time.
 If you want to remove your consent to be re-contacted for future studies, you can contact NatCen using the contact details below.

 What happens to my biological samples?

-If you give a biological sample, we will test this in a certified laboratory for some infections that can be transmitted through sexual activity, as well as other bacteria that are harmless and live in the genital tract.
+If you give a biological sample, we will test this in a certified laboratory for some infections that can be transmitted through sexual activity, as well as other microbes that are harmless and live in the genital tract.
 The tests do not involve human DNA or human genetic analysis.
 Sample collection and storage is controlled by the Human Tissue Act (2004).
 The laboratory will not know your name or address.
 The data will be kept strictly confidential, and no results will ever be traced to you or given to you.

 How long will you keep my data?

 Natsal gives us very important information about how people’s health and relationships have changed over time.
 To help us do this, we would like to keep information about people’s health and relationships, so we can look at trends over time.
 If you give permission for us to store any remaining biological sample, it will be stored until it is used in future research studies.
 Due to the nature of research, we are unable to set any particular time limit on the retention of your survey data and samples, but we will keep it under regular review and ensure that neither are kept longer than is necessary.

 We will only retain personal identifiers and biological samples to support the research project and findings.
 If you do not consent to: (1) linking your survey answers to other information, (2) recontact for future studies, and (3) biological sample storage, then we will delete your name and address within 12 months of the end of the study.
 If you do not consent to the storage of biological samples, we will destroy any samples you give within 12 months of the end of the study.